Table of Contents

 Some good sources for further reading on doing analytics are the following:

-(The first two of these are available for free if you have a Kindle Unlimited subscription, and Anil’s book is only available in ebook format, though it is totally worth a read.)
+(Kinley's and Knaflic's books are available on Kindle Unlimited with a subscription, and Maheshwari's book is only available in ebook format, though it is totally worth a read.)

 - Data Analytics for Beginners by Paul Kinley